 - At times, brands can mismatch their brands with the wrong celebrity.
 Gap hired Jessica Parker of “Sex and the City” fame, but it didn’t work.
 Her character was closely associated with haute couture style which did not resonate with the GAP consumer.
 Later, GAP replaced Parker with Joss Stone and Keith Urban, who were perceived to be more in line with the GAP target market.

-- When the celebrity’s brand equity drops so does the revenue of the brands they endorse.
+- When the celebrity’s brand equity drops so do the revenue of the brands they endorse.
 People change and lives change.
 The message celebrities communicate change as their life events change.
 As the result of the infidelity scandal, Gillette, Accenture, and Gatorade dropped Tiger Woods.
 The result?
 The entire golf industry saw a revenue slow-down.

 - Some celebrities tend to overexpose themselves, and their credibility may suffer.